chocolateboy/jquery-highlighter/README.md

 }
 ```

-The singular and plural versions of each unit are equivalent e.g. `{ minute: 10
+The singular and plural versions of each unit are equivalent, e.g. `{ minute: 10
 }` and `{ minutes: 10 }` both represent 600 seconds.

 If not supplied, it defaults to 7 days.